I know. “My Life Map.” I’m cringing a little at the title too. It’s just so cheesy sounding.

 All of which begged the questions, “What AM I trying to achieve?
 What do I want my life to look like?
 What is most important to me?
 And what am I doing to get there?”

-Which means that I loved this book.
+Which means that I loved My Life Map.
 It focuses on whole life goals and ten year goals, rather than six or twelve month goals.
 It focuses on different areas in your life (family, friends, learning, work, service, play, etc) and provides a lot of structure for thinking about your past, present, and future and making plans that will have meaning to you, rather than just filling out some templates.

 I tend to roll my eyes at the kinds of questions these books have – they are so trite or so broad that I find them embarrassing or useless.
 But all the questions in this book were really impressive to me.
 I’d read one and instantly an answer would come to me, and the answer would have some meaning in the framework of my whole-life goals.
 After ten or fifteen of these, I thought, “wow, I didn’t really realize that writing good questions for goal setting was such a skill.
 But these people clearly have that skill.”